xrdocs-staging/design/_blogs/2024-05-01-cst-routed-optical-3_0.md

 Please see the following resources for more information on Crosswork HCO. <https://www.cisco.com/c/en/us/products/collateral/cloud-systems-management/crosswork-network-automation/solution-overview-c22-744695.html>

 ![](http://xrdocs.io/design/images/ron-hld/hco-multi-layer-circuit-2.png){:height="100%" width="100%"}

+### Crosswork Hierarchical Controller Routed Optical Networking Starter **New in 3.0**

+In version 3.0 we introduce the Routed Optical Networking Automation Starter.
+This is a simplified stack

 ## Crosswork Network Controller
 Crosswork Network Controller is a multi-vendor IP domain controller.
 Crosswork